Top 10 List of TV and Movie Cars

 The Delorean from Back to the Future is undoubtedly the most recognizable and memorable car in film history, edged out only by TV show car!

 Thanks in part to the short-lived lifespan of Delorean motors, you cannot think of a Delorean in any other context than the film Back to the Future.
 In fact, seeing a Delorean without Doc Brown’s Flux Capacitor seems awkward and strange.

-The name DMC was not a tribute to the rap group RUN-DMC, but in fact the name came from the projected cost of the car.
+The name DMC was not a tribute to the rap group RUN-DMC, but in fact, the name came from the projected cost of the car.
 Strange is it may be, the cost was not projected at $120,000 but a mere $12,000.
-In 1980 that was equal to buying a $25,000 car in year 2010.
-The actual price was much higher, $25,000.
+In 1980 that was equal to buying a $25,000 car in the year 2010.
+The actual price was much higher, at $25,000.

 Did you know there is a gold Delorean?
 There were two (24-Karat electroplated) prototypes which now both reside in the U.S., one of which is in the National Auto Museum in Nevada.

-Now for the real sought after question and answer — How many were made?
+Now for the really sought after question and answer — How many were made?
 Between eight to nine thousand were manufactured.

 Driver: Speed Racer (Go Mifune)

 Car Info: Advanced prototype two-seater open formula racer.
 With 1400 lbs of torque the Mach 5 boasts an insane 5000 hp!
 Modern retcon has it 1700!
 Still nuts.
 Despite the wild specs, the car tops out in the show around 250 mph.
 Zero to sixty in .6 seconds.
 It features a V-12 with double overhead cams.
 All-wheel drive belt tires.